 Treatment will depend on your symptoms, age, and general health.
 It will also depend

 The exact type of treatment depends on what type of infection has spread into your

 lymph nodes.
-Once an infection has spread into some lymph nodes, it can spread quickly
+At times, if an infection spreads into lymph nodes, it can spread quickly

-to others and to other parts of your body.
-So it's important to find the cause of
+to other lymph nodes and other parts of your body.
+So it may be important to find

 Treatment may include:

 Antibiotics, antivirals, or antifungals given by mouth, IV, or injection.
 Which of

 these you get depends on the type of germ causing the infection.